 Leading lines

-If you think of the elements in an image as guiding the viewer through the frame, you can look for leading lines in your scene, such as a road leading towards an impressive mountain range, a river leading to a waterfall, or even the formation of rocks and land leading you through the image.
+If you think of the elements in an image as guiding the viewer through the frame, you can look for leading lines in your scene, such as a road heading towards an impressive mountain range, a river to a waterfall, or even the formation of rocks and land leading you through the image.

 Lavender field in Valensole, Haute Provence, France.
 Credit: Matteo Colombo, Getty Images